oshelot/chrono-lab/README.md

 - Docker + Docker Compose v2
 - Add Grafana data sources for Prometheus, Tempo, and Infinity (connects to Prometheus)
 - (Optional) NVIDIA GPU if you want DCGM metrics
 - (Optional) Ollama - If you want to generate load against a **local LLM**, you can install [Ollama](https://ollama.com/).
-Your `app/` and `loadgen.py` can then be configured to send traffic through a local Ollama instead of a remote API (as done here).
+Your `app/` and `loadgen.py` can then be configured to send traffic through a local Ollama(as done here) instead of a remote API .
 Phoenix will ingest those traces the same way.

 ---